 Beauty and Biophilia - the Intersection Between Nature and Design

-In the year 2020, humans spend over 90% of our time indoors - and that number is on the rise.
+In the year 2020, humans spend over 90% of their time indoors – and that number is on the rise.
 The introduction of new technologies and changing economic structures have caused the population to drift towards urban centers.
-Today, 55% of people live in cities, and the United Nations predicts that number will grow to 68% by the year 2050.
+Today, 55% of people live in cities, and the United Nations predicts that the number will grow to 68% by the year 2050.
 But as we barrel towards the future, armed with our iPhones and Amazon Alexas, our bodies are still attracted to the patterns, textures and elements found in the Great Outdoors.

 And why is that?